darzhz/darzhz/README.md

 ### Zero0
 A platform for event service listings.
-- Built with Next.js, deployed with NGINX on Oracle Cloud
+- Built with React,This SPA is deployed with NGINX on Oracle Cloud
 - Complete end-to-end system from frontend to custom reverse proxy setup

 ### RealNotes